 - These can be real tower bells, practice dumb bells, or any combination.

-- The Simulator Interface and Sensor PCBs have all been redesigned for easier construction.
+- The Simulator Interface Module and Sensor Module PCBs have all been redesigned for easier construction.

 - The Interface PCB is larger, less crowded and has improved heatsinking for the voltage regulator – an additional heatsink will rarely be required.

-- A new Power Board PCB simplifies connections between the PC, Interface and power supply in the ringing room.
+- A new Power Module PCB simplifies connections between the PC, Interface and power supply in the ringing room.

-- Up to 47 PCB pins are replaced with RJ45 connectors, which are much easier to assemble.
+- PCB header pins are replaced with RJ45 connectors, which are much easier to assemble.

 - CAM files for PCB “panels” of Sensor and Power PCBs, reducing costs.